 Available projects address nuclear pore transport, the ribosome, molecular motors such as F-ATPase, protein unfolding as well as the interaction with radiation with a focus at single molecules, typically in close collaboration with experimental groups.
-The simulation of single molecule AFM experiments by force probe techniques helps us to reveal mechanisms of proteins function involving mechanical stress such as the muscular force sensor titin kinase, and so do improved methods to calculate thermodynamic quantities from simulations.
+The simulation of single molecule AFM experiments by force probe techniques helps us to reveal mechanisms of protein function involving mechanical stress such as the muscular force sensor titin kinase, and so do improved methods to calculate thermodynamic quantities from simulations.
 We are continuously advancing our simulation techniques and scalability on massively parallel computers.
 The group of ca. 20 PhD students and postdocs shares a strong background mainly in physics, and scientific computing, but also in chemistry and biology.
-We enjoy exclusive access to a high-performance linux cluster of ca. 3000 processor cores.
+We enjoy exclusive access to a high-performance linux cluster of ca. 18.000 processor cores and ca. 950 GPUs.